Yes, You Can Get Pregnant During Perimenopause – Here Are the Odds and Risks

 The pregnancy rate for perimenopausal women is estimated to be 10-20 percent in women ages 40-44 and 12 percent in women ages 45-49.
 Unintentional pregnancy is rare in women over age 50, but you should still exercise caution.
 About 5 in 100 women having unprotected sexual intercourse at age 50 will become pregnant.

 Premature birth is defined as giving birth anytime before 37 weeks of gestation.
 Even after controlling for other risk factors, research has found that women over age 40 are more likely to give birth prematurely.
 Mothers are also more likely to give birth prematurely if they suffer from complications like hypertension or placenta previa during pregnancy.
 Many of these conditions are more common in women over age 40 and can compound the risk of premature birth in older mothers.
-Sadly, premature birth is associated with certain health problems in infants, including cerebral palsy and learning disabilities.

 The risks of pregnancy during perimenopause affect the mother as well as the fetus.
 Women over age 40 who become pregnant run a higher risk of developing complications such as gestational diabetes, gestational hypertension, seizures, and death.
 Conditions like gestational diabetes and gestational hypertension are manageable but can be dangerous.
 Women in their 40s are also more likely to develop preeclampsia, a sudden increase in blood pressure after 20 weeks of pregnancy that can damage organs and lead to death.